-Tutorials are offered by the teachers after school starting right after dismissal.
+Tutorials are offered by the teachers after school starting right after dismissal, students are allowed to ride the tutorial bus if they have attended tutorials.

-Interventions will be offered during the student's Study Hall period.
+Interventions will be offered during the student's Study Hall period during the Second Semester.